BCSTechLearning/Restful-Learning/README.md

 - Helpful for the Developers who are interested in `Restful Learning Master Application`.

-As per below diagram:
-- Diagram is showing the structure of Restful learning showing how we are getting the output with oauth2 Authentication.
+Below Diagram is showing the structure of Restful learning showing how we are getting the output with oauth2 Authentication:

 - The `/, /greeting` and `/oauth` end point are the permit all end point that open to everyone.
-- The `/product/*` end point is protected by the oauth2 by it still open to everyone since we marked it as open in the config.
+- The `/product/*` end point is protected by the Oauth2 by it still open to everyone since we marked it as open in the configuration.
-- The `/user/` and `/order/` end point is protected by the oauth2, which need the token issued together with the GET request to be posted in the url.
+- The `/user/` and `/order/` end point is protected by the oauth2, which need the token issued together with the `GET request` to be posted in the url.

 ![Diagram](RogerRestful.png)